tetracorp/dungeons-of-avalon/docs/_posts/2019-06-04-version-differences.md

 unmodified version.

 There are two strange things about this release.
 Firstly, the six ready-made
 characters: Raymon, Phantic, Mion Jeh, Hakan, Lady Shr, and Rahven.
-All are very high level.
-Loading a save game returns the original characters: Avance, Aratak, Letahl, Kresta, Mercus and Beacon.
+All are maximum level (16), except for Rahven who is incredibly level 32, though you can't see this as Rahven is an NPC.
+Loading a save game returns the original
+characters: Avance, Aratak, Letahl, Kresta, Mercus and Beacon.

 The second oddity is the game executable, which has a different filesize (119,540 bytes vs 119,480 bytes for other German versions, a difference of 60